 Chameleon Symbolism in Hinduism

-So, the men go to a Sadhu holy man who lives in the forest to ask him about the lizards they have seen.
-The Sadhu explains that they all saw the same lizard.
-He then explains that different people have their own view of God.
-However, God is still God.9
+So, the men went to see a Sadhu, or holy man, who lived in the forest to ask him about the different lizards they had seen.
+The Sadhu explained that they all saw the same lizard.
+He then said, “Different people have their own view of God.
+However, God is still God.”9

 Chameleons in Buddhism

 Buddhism itself has been described as a chameleon religion because Buddhist philosophies and practices can be adapted to any religion or spiritual belief system.10